Skip to main content

 • Determining when and where the near Mars space environment can support the magnetic pumping proces (Supervisor: Prof. Chris Fowler)

-This project focuses on the planet Mars, investigating a specific process that arises as the solar wind is deflected around the planet.
-This process, called “magnetic pumping”, enables some fraction of the incident solar wind kinetic energy to be transferred to the atmosphere of the planet via electromagnetic forces.
+Our Sun emits a stream of charged particles radially outward into our solar system.
+This flow, known as the solar wind (or more generically as a stellar wind), is usually (but not always) deflected around planets and other bodies it encounters, much like water in a stream is deflected around a rock.
+Space is however tenuous and so physical collisions are extremely rare; electromagnetic forces (“space plasma physics”) thus play pivotal roles in the evolution of the solar wind and its deflection about solar system bodies.This project focuses on the planet Mars, investigating a specific process that arises as the solar wind is deflected around the planet.
+The process, called “magnetic pumping”, enables some fraction of the incident solar wind kinetic energy to be transferred to the atmosphere of the planet via electromagnetic forces.
 While a detailed case study of this process has been reported (Fowler+ 2020), the statistical characteristics of the Mars space environment, and how “amenable” they are for this process to occur more generally, have not yet been quantified.
 This project will tackle this topic via data analysis of 10 years of space plasma measurements made at Mars by NASAs Mars Atmosphere And Volatile EvolutioN (MAVEN) mission.
-The REU student will learn how to interact with and analyze in-situ space plasma observations (namely NASA MAVEN observations).
+We request one REU student who will learn how to interact with and analyze in-situ space plasma observations (namely NASA MAVEN observations).
 The student will map plasma parameters critical to the magnetic pumping process at Mars to determine where and how often the background plasma conditions support the magnetic pumping process.

 Fowler image